panukettu/panukettunen.com/src/pages/blog/react-dexie/index.md

 }
 ```

+A todo app will render a list of todos, which will initially be empty, so we set that as the initial state and removed some unnecessary ui.

 ### Using the database in React

 Cool!
 Now that we have a ready-to-use database in our hands and some state for our todos let's bring the database in to play.